cavo789/blog/blog/2023/12/13/linux-xmlstarlet/index.md

 Learning XML
 ```

-If you don't known XPath yet, we've used `"/bookstore/book/title"` because our XML is architectured like that.
+If you don't known XPath yet, we've used `"/bookstore/book/title"` because our XML is constructed like that.
 As you can see below, our root node is called `bookstore`, then we have one or more `book` and each book has a `title`.

 ```xml
 //highlight-next-line